Cewe Group

-Cewe (stylised as CEWE) is a German printing and photo services company based in Oldenburg, Lower Saxony.
-Founded in 1961, it is the largest photo printing company in Europe, with its main source of revenue now being the digital printing of photos, photo books and calendars.
-Through its subsidiaries, it is also active in the areas of commercial online printing and retail.
-In 2024, the Cewe Group generated revenue of €832.8 million.
+Cewe is a German printing company based in Oldenburg, Lower Saxony.
+Founded in 1961 it is the largest photo printing company in Europe with its main source of the revenue now the digital printing of photos, photo books and calendars.

+In addition to the company headquarters in Oldenburg, Cewe has production sites in Germany in Mönchengladbach, Eschbach near Freiburg, Germering near Munich, Dresden, Berlin and Münster.
+In other European countries, Cewe has locations in the Czech Republic (Prague), France (Rennes, Montpellier), Poland (Kędzierzyn-Koźle in Upper Silesia), Romania (Bucharest), Hungary (Budapest) and the United Kingdom (Warwick).